ethanriverpage/PasswordSalter/README.md

 # Password Salter

-### Password Salter (written in scratch from Python)
+### Password Salter (written from scratch in Python)
 #### Supports dynamic & static salting, using a REST API to pull salts, & more!
-> This was done as part of an assessment for Fullstack Academy, used to test CI/CD pipeline deployment, AWS Lambda functions, among others.
+> This was done as part of an assessment for Fullstack Academy, used to test knowledge CI/CD pipeline deployment, AWS Lambda functions, among others.

 #### This project uses:
 * Python as primary language